Teniente Julio Gallardo Airport

-Teniente Julio Gallardo Airport (Aeródromo Teniente Julio Gallardo), is an airport serving Puerto Natales, a city in the Magallanes Region of Chile.
+Teniente Julio Gallardo Airport (Aeródromo Teniente Julio Gallardo) is an airport serving Puerto Natales, a city in the Magallanes Region of Chile.
 The airport is 7 km north-northwest of Puerto Natales, which is on the Admiral Montt Gulf (es), a long fjord that reaches inland close to the border with Argentina.
 The airport is 12 km from the border.

 The Puerto Natales VOR-DME (Ident: PNT) is located 4.9 nmi southeast of the airport.

 Expansion

-In 2014 it was announced that the airport would be expanded with the taxiway widened to 23 m and runway extended to 2000 m and widened to 45 m.
-Work is expected to be completed in September 2016 and is being done so that the airport is better able to handle aircraft such as the A320 and Boeing 737 to return scheduled commercial service to Puerto Natales, which it has not had since 2013.
+In 2014, it was announced that the airport would be expanded, with the taxiway widened to 23 m, and the runway extended to 2000 m and widened to 45 m.
+Work was expected to be completed in September 2016, and was done so that the airport is better able to handle aircraft such as the A320 and Boeing 737 to return scheduled commercial service to Puerto Natales, which it has not had since 2013.

-Latest available imagery (2/12/2015) shows a displaced threshold on the southeast end of the runway, limiting runway length to 1315 m.
+The latest available imagery (2/12/2015) shows a displaced threshold on the southeast end of the runway, limiting runway length to 1315 m.